bradmartin/cache-autocomplete/README.md

             onItemSelect: function (selectedItem) { // optional - callback when an item is selected via keyboard or mouse event console.log(selectedItem);
                 rootInput.value = selectedItem.SomeProp;
-            },
-            onItemsCleared: function () { // optional - callback when the items list is cleared console.log('The items are empty.
-Maybe inform your user or do something else...');
             }
         };